istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 it may still be possible to configure a single control plane topology using Istio gateways and by enabling Istio Pilot's location-aware service routing feature, a.k.a. *split-horizon EDS (Endpoint Discovery Service)*.
-This approach still requires connectivity to Kubernetes API servers from all of the clusters as, for example, on managed Kubernetes services where the API servers run on a network accessible to all tenant clusters.
+This approach still requires connectivity to Kubernetes API servers from all of the clusters as, for example, on managed Kubernetes platforms where the API servers run on a network accessible to all tenant clusters.
 If this is not possible, a multiple control plane topology is probably a better alternative.